 What makes a Branch Break?

 In nature, there are an endless amount of possible ways that a plant can get a broken or bent stem.
 A storm can cause high winds which can break the stem.
+Not only at the top, because a weed plant can also split down at the middle.
+And even at the bottom.
 A passing animal may not care about the plant and trample it.
 An animal may just decide to see if it is food and chew on it.
 If you don’t have animals or a thunderstorm in your grow space, then these should not be issues that you have to deal with.

 Depending on how immature your plant is, a bend or break can happen when you brush against the stem or branch.
 Another way that cannabis plant stems can bend or break is due to the way they are being cultivated.
 Depending upon if you are using high stress or low stress cultivating techniques can sometimes cause a bend or break.